 Children start school in the school year in which they turn 5.
 Before deciding where to send their child, most parents visit several schools.
 They normally do this during the autumn term of the year before their children are due to start.
 Please telephone to make an appointment and the headteacher will be glad to show you around the school and answer any questions you may have.

 To gain admission parents or carers must complete a local authority admission form.
-This is available from the academy, from local preschools or online, from September of the year before the child is due to start.
-This form should be returned to the local authority, not the academy.
+This is available online at Apply for a school place - Wiltshire Council from September of the year before the child is due to start.
 For faith based admissions, you should also fill in the academy admission form, which is included in the prospectus, and return it to the academy.
 This will enable us to verify that your child is entitled to a place on a faith basis.

 Frequently Asked Questions